 If the business has an active trade or business in other states, passive investors may become subject to income tax in those other states.
 A similar thing happens when non-US persons invest in US LLCs.
 This is a major turn-off for investors.

-4. Many investors prefer owning stock in a C-Corp.
+4. They prefer owning stock in a C-Corp

 Investors in early-stage businesses usually just want to make a simple investment, acquire a capital asset (the stock), and avoid any intervening tax complications until the stock is sold and there’s a capital gain or loss event.

-Why you shouldn’t worry about the “double tax” of a C-Corporation
+Should you worry about the “double tax” of a C-Corporation?

 The Bottom Line: To LLC or Not To LLC?

-When my startup clients ask what kind of business entity they should go with, I typically advice them to choose a C Corporation.
-That’s because other structures can be an inconvenience to future investors and you don’t want to put obstacles between you and future capital for your growing business!
+When startup founders ask what kind of business entity they should go with, a C Corporation is often recommended because other structures can be an inconvenience to future investors, and you don’t want to put obstacles between you and future capital for your growing business!